matteodegobbi/vault/Reinforcement Learning/TD (Temporal Difference) Learning.md

 ![[Pasted image 20251029091042.png]]
 Comparing TD and Monte Carlo in the prediction step is only useful to understand the difference, but the performance of the algorithm can be seen only by control not just prediction by itself as in control we're not interested in perfect estimates if the policy is optimal.

-### Bias-Variance trade-off RL vs Monte Carlo
+### Bias-Variance trade-off TD vs Monte Carlo
-Monte Carlo provides an unbiased estimation as it uses the complete returns to approximate $v_\pi(s)$, this is true also in practice when we use the sample averages of returns as the expectation of the sample average of an r.v. is the same as the expectation of the r.v. itself as per weak LLN.
+Monte Carlo provides an unbiased estimation as it uses the complete returns to approximate $v_\pi(s)$, this is true also in practice when we use the sample averages of returns: the expectation of the sample average of an r.v. is the same as the expectation of the r.v. itself as per weak LLN.

 The true TD-Target $R_{t+1}+\gamma v_\pi(S_{t+1})$ would also be unbiased, but in practice we don't know the actual value function so we cannot use it, we only have the previous approximation $V(s)\sim v_\pi(s)$.
 This means that the actual TD target $R_{t+1}+\gamma V(S_{t+1})$ is actually a biased estimate of $v_\pi(S_t)$ .